Unico: Plot

 Unico is a young, innocent male unicorn who possesses a special ability to bring happiness to anyone near him.
 The story begins in ancient Greece with a young mortal girl named Psyche.
 She is the first friend to Unico, and is apparently so beautiful that the goddess Venus becomes jealous.
 The goddess attributes Psyche's beauty to her happiness and decides to separate the two.
-After kidnapping Unico in an pet contest, she calls upon the second star, Zephyrus, also known as the West Wind.
+After kidnapping Unico in a pet contest, she calls upon the second star, Zephyrus, also known as the West Wind.
 The West Wind is commanded to take Unico through space and time, to the Hill of Oblivion with no memories of Psyche where he will wander forever.
 The West Wind takes pity on Unico, and decides to pass over the Hill of Oblivion and send him to different places in different time periods.
 Unico befriends the people he meets there and helps them achieve happiness, before the West Wind takes him away once more to avoid detection from Venus, wiping his memories in the process.

 In the 1981 film adaptation The Fantastic Adventures of Unico, the gods believe that only they should have the ability to control others' emotions and decide that Unico must die.
 However, the gods feel that punishment may be too harsh and instead choose to send the West Wind to capture Unico and take him to the Hill of Oblivion.
 Upon learning of the West Wind's defiance, they send the Night Wind to capture Unico.

 In the reboot series, Unicorns were born from "life's secret undercurrent", and the friendship between Unico and Psyche sends an inspiring force between people throughout time, angering Venus.
 After a long time of transporting Unico to different places, the West Wind follows a whisper promising to break the cycle, sending the unicorn to the modern day.